 Ancestral wisdom tells us that taking a mug of toddy in bed before sleep will cure many ailments.

 The traditional toddy recipe I have calls for equal parts whisky and water.
 Modern recipes are more likely 2 parts whisky to 3 parts or more of water.
 They also typically use citrus and spices.
-Though not traditional, the citrus is important, as the sweet, boozy cocktail absolutely requires acidity to remain balanced.
+Though not traditional, I think the citrus is essential, as the sweet, boozy cocktail absolutely requires acidity to remain balanced.

 I debated for some time whether it was sinful to use single malt Scotch in a drink like this.
 Blended Scotch is the norm, but I think you choose your whisky for a toddy the same way you choose your whisky on any other night.
 Is it a Tuesday?
 Then Famous Grouse is just fine.
 Is it a long, dark January night, with no chance of friends calling?
 Maybe something a bit peaty.